liminghu/GSBcheck/README.md

 GSBcheck
 ========

-Google Safe Browsing API: java+PostgreSQL
+Google Safe Browsing API: java+PostgreSQL database

 The code is modified from: